Mridula Chari

 Subscribe to get my new articles by email

-I am an award-winning, independent, non-binary reporter based in Mumbai, India.
+I am an award-winning, independent, non-binary reporter based in Mumbai and Bengaluru, India.
 My pronouns are they/them.
 I cover development, public policy, environment and human rights.

-I have been a journalist for eleven years.
+I have been a journalist for twelve years.
 I have worked at the news website Scroll.in and the data-research organisation Land Conflict Watch.
 I am now a freelance reporter.
 I also record audio and shoot short videos.
-My work has appeared in Undark, Evening StandardScroll.in, Times of India, Mint, Article 14, Newslaundry and Indiaspend, among others

-My work has been published in New Lines Magazine, Undark, Evening Standard, Frontline, Newslaundry, Article 14, Times of India, and Scroll.in.
+My work has been published in New Lines Magazine, Undark, Evening Standard, Frontline, Newslaundry, Article 14, Times of India, and Scroll.in, among others.

 I have won two Ramnath Goenka Awards for Excellence in Journalism, one Shriram Sanlam Award for Excellence in Financial Journalism, third place at the PII-ICRC awards and one special mention at the ACJ Award for Investigative Journalism for my work.